 Enter the last name, specialty or keyword for your search below.

 As stated in the Code of Professional Conduct for Faculty, “Faculty must refrain from accepting personal gifts without disclosure when the gift is directly or indirectly related to activity performed in one’s capacity as a faculty member.”
 Questions about this policy are answered below:

 |1.||What is meant by “personal gifts”?|

-The following are NOT considered gifts: remuneration from consulting activities, honorariums for academic presentations, monetary rewards for scholarly prizes, and expert witness testimony.
-These are considered outside activities and must be disclosed in eOPC and, if appropriate, managed by the Committee on Outside Interests.
-See polices on Conflict of Interest and Professional Commitment for further information: http://www.hopkinsmedicine.org/som/faculty/policies/facultypolicies/conflict_interest.html http://www.hopkinsmedicine.org/som/faculty/policies/facultypolicies/conflict_commitment.html.
+The following examples are NOT considered gifts: remuneration for consulting activities, honorariums for academic presentations, and medical-legal activities (e.g., expert witness testimony).
+These are considered outside activities/interests and must be disclosed in eDisclose and, as appropriate, reviewed and managed by the Division of Outside Interests in the Office of Policy Coordination, as well as by the Committee on Outside Interests in some instances.
+For further information, please see the polices related to conflicts of interest and professional commitment.

 Certain gifts and entertainment are covered by other University policies.
 For example, gifts to individuals from industry are governed by The Johns Hopkins Medicine Policy on Interaction with Industry; gifts from vendors are governed by the University’s Statement of Ethical Standards and its Purchasing policies.